Residential Care Facility Administrators are

 If you apply, please submit your application along with the $100 application fee.
 Once the exam is available, applicants with applications in pending status will be notified that they can now come in and test.
 The cost of the examination is $125, and those who pass will then pay a licensing fee of $130 to obtain their permanent license.

 The Board-approved examination for a Residential Care Facility Administrator license is the state-prepared Oregon Laws and Rules examination given by the Health Licensing Office.
-This examination will be available at the Health Licensing Office beginning January 2, 2020.

 Oregon Laws and Rules Examination